 Before you travel, it may even be a good idea to make photocopies of your IC and passport for emergencies such as these.

-4. Claiming Travel Insurance
+4. Claim from Travel Insurance

-Firstly, you’ll need to get all the necessary documentation sorted.
-Not only do you have to provide the police report, but in the case of credit card fraud, you will also need written confirmation from the bank that indicates the date you advised them of the theft.
+In the case of credit card fraud, you will also need written confirmation from the bank that indicates the date you advised them of the theft.
 Normally, this is automatically generated and mailed to you, but if you need it urgently, they should be able to provide a softcopy or fax upon request.

-It gets worse if you’re hoping to claim for loss of personal effects.
+It gets worse if you’re hoping to claim for loss of personal belongings.
 If your handbag was stolen, for example, insurance companies would require you to provide proof of ownership.
 Primarily, the best is to provide the original receipt.
 Of course, if you’re like most people, that’s not going to happen.
 Some insurance companies may allow alternative proof such as bank statements, photographs or even the packaging.